Ibaliqbal/balmed-v2/README.md

 ## Features

+- **Authentication:**
-- **Authentication:** Secure login and registration using NextAuth.
+  - Secure and efficient user authentication powered by NextAuth, including registration and login.

-- **Post Interactions:** Users can like, create, mark, and repost posts.
+- **Post Interactions:**
+  - Engage with content by liking, creating, bookmarking, and reposting posts.

-- **Search Functionality:** Search for posts using keywords or phrases.
+- **Search Functionality:**
+  - Discover posts easily with advanced keyword and phrase search capabilities.

+- **User Interactions:**
-- **User Interactions:** Follow and unfollow other users (Feature in development).
+  - Follow and unfollow users effortlessly, enhancing your social network.

+- **Media Upload:**
-- **Media Upload:** Upload images and videos, stored securely in Supabase storage.
+  - Upload and securely store images and videos using Supabase's robust storage solutions.

+- **Trending Posts:**
-- **Trending Posts:** View trending posts based on hashtags.
+  - Stay updated with trending posts driven by popular hashtags.

+- **Optimistic Updates:**
-- **Optimistic Updates:** Real-time feedback for likes, reposts, marks, and post creation.
+  - Experience real-time, responsive feedback for actions such as likes, reposts, bookmarks, and post creation.

+- **Notifications:**
+  - Receive timely notifications for follows, mentions, and comments to stay engaged with your community.

 ## Tech Stack